 Mrs. Chapman believes that teachers, administrators, and ultimately students should be held accountable because we all play an essential role in learning.

-February's Teacher of the Month
+March's Teacher of the Month

 SPOTLIGHT ON STUDENTS